microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/aks/aks_monitor/_index.md

 * Edit the environment variables in either of the scripts to match your environment parameters, upload it to the Cloud Shell environment and run it using the ```. ./aks_monitor_onboarding.sh``` (Bash) or ```./aks_monitor_onboarding.ps1``` (PowerShell) command.

-    > **NOTE: The extra dot is due to the shell script has an *export* function and needs to have the vars exported in the same shell session as the rest of the commands.**
+    > **NOTE: The extra dot is due to the shell script having an _export_ function and needs to have the vars exported in the same shell session as the rest of the commands.**

     ![Open Azure Cloud Shell](./03.png)